-Amelanotic melanoma can have varied histopathologic appearances.
+Amelanotic melanoma can have varied histopathological appearances.
 Amelanotic melanoma can masquerade as a number of non-melanocytic neoplasms .

-- A key feature is lack of melanin granules.
-Special stains to detect melanin granules include Fontana Masson stain .
+- A key feature is the lack of melanin granules; stains that detect melanin granules include Fontana-Masson stain .

 - Immunohistochemical staining may reveal some residual pigment in amelanotic melanoma and identify the malignant cells as melanocytes.